RebinW/active-directory-domain-services/01-domain-controller-deployment/01-domain-controller-deployment.md

 ## Objectives
 1. Installing the AD DS Role
-2. Ensure DNS server is installed aswell
+2. Ensure DNS role is installed aswell
 3. Promote the server to become an Domain Controller

 ## Environment